AdobeDocs/analytics.en/help/analyze/analysis-workspace/user-preferences.md

 You can manage settings for Analysis Workspace and its related components at the user-level.
 Changes that you make to your user preferences apply to all new projects or panels that you create.
 Existing projects and panels are not affected.

-View this short video for a brief overview of user preferences:
+View this video for a brief overview of user preferences:

 >[!VIDEO](https://video.tv.adobe.com/v/332600/?quality=12)